enesozturk/awesome-course/documentation/docs/getting-started/create-your-first-lesson.md

 Also, there are some props that you will need to use.

-### Configure Markdown Details
+### Configure Markdown Metadata

 Markdown documents have metadata at the top called [Front Matter](https://jekyllrb.com/docs/front-matter/).

-Awesome Course automatically gets these data to show current chapter title on footer and watch true file for code editor.
+Awesome Course automatically gets these data to show current chapter title on footer and watch question file for code editor.

 Add metadata like below to your top of markdown files: